mpittiloni/laravel-prerender/README.md

 [![Check & fix styling](https://github.com/dycesystems/laravel-prerender/actions/workflows/php-cs-fixer.yml/badge.svg)](https://github.com/dycesystems/laravel-prerender/actions/workflows/php-cs-fixer.yml)

-This package was developed to give you a quick start to integrate with the Prerender.io service in your Laravel application.
+This package was developed to give you a quick start to integrate with the Prerender.io service in your Laravel application (HTTPS ONLY).

 ## 🙇 Credits